erolmutlu/Dreambox.bundle/README.md

 Audio support removed at the moment as it just does not want to play.
 This DID work though??????

+Hopefully better coimpatibility with Linux servers (Missing entries fixed I think).

+Also looking at why this doesnt work in Chromecast

 Installation Instructions
 ====================================